Poll: Teens say social media makes them feel better

-NEW YORK (AP) — Today's teens are always on their smartphones, many check social media "constantly" and prefer texting over face-to-face communication.
+NEW YORK (AP) - Today's teens are constantly on their smartphones, many check social media "constantly" and prefer texting over face-to-face communication.

 But a new poll finds that these same teens also say that social media has a positive effect on their lives, helping them feel more confident, less lonely and less depressed.